Iowa Medicare Insurance Plans

 Medicare Supplement Insurance (Medigap) Policies

-In the state of Iowa, insurers are not required to sell Medicare Supplement Insurance policies to people who are under the age of 65.
+In the state of Iowa, insurers are not required to sell Medicare Supplement Insurance policies to people who are under the age of 65, according to CMS.

 Mini-COBRA Policies (Small Group)